This Years Okeechobee Music Festival will be held March 2-5, 2023.

 IT’S ALSO A FESTIVAL OF ARRESTS!!!!!!!

-Last year, the Okeechobee Music and Arts Fest was a spectacular success.
+Three years ago the Okeechobee Music and Art festivals was a spectacular success.
 Not just for music lovers, but for local law enforcement as well.
-99 citizens were arrested last year during the four (4) day festival.
+At the 2019 Okeechobee Music and Arts Festival 99 citizens were arrested during the four (4) day festival.

 Almost ALL of the arrests occurred on the way TO the venue, as opposed to actually at the festival site itself).

 Generally, there are only to (2) ways to get to the festival by car/van/rv: Florida’s Turnpike, Fort Pierce exit; and I-95, on two (2) Fort Pierce exits, route 70 and route 68.

 Local police targeted all three exits, and then, with the help of dozens of police cars, in both marked and unmarked cars stopped hundreds of vehicles in order to search for small, personal use amounts of controlled substances, e.g., cannabis, mushrooms, ecstasy, ‘zanny bars’, cocaine, etc.

 These “operations” have been utilized by local law enforcement for the last several years, and rumor has it the plans for this year’s festival are ‘bigger and better’ than ever.